 - Payments are made once a month in arrears

-- Your Housing Benefit will be part of your monthly Universal Credit payment.
-You are then responsible for paying your rent to us.
+- If you get Housing Benefit you can choose to have your benefit paid directly to us.
+However under UC unless you are vulnerable or in arrears you will no longer be able to make that choice.
+The part of your benefit that helps you pay your rent will be paid to you as part of your Universal Credit payment.
+You are then responsible for paying your rent directly to us.
 You must manage your benefit to make sure that you pay the rent on time or you may lose your home.

 The government has put a cap on the overall amount of benefit an out of work household can receive.